sccn/sccn.github.io/workshops/EEGLAB_2011_Mallorca.md

 • Equivalent dipole source localization of independent components

-• Introduction to Matlab scripting using EEGLAB structure
+• Introduction to MATLAB scripting using EEGLAB structure

 Note: Because of time limitations, the Novice workshop will NOT
 include: